pnkraemer/probdiffeq/docs/examples_benchmarks/solvers_solutions/dynamic_output_scales.md

 The dynamic solver adapts the output-scale so that both the solution and the output-scale grow exponentially.
 The ODE-solution fits the truth well.

-The MLESolver does not have this tool, and the ODE solution is not able to follow the exponential: it drifts back to the origin.
+The solver_mle does not have this tool, and the ODE solution is not able to follow the exponential: it drifts back to the origin.
 (This is expected, we are basically trying to fit an exponential with a piecewise polynomial.)

 The whole issue gets more pronounced if we increase the time-span.
 (Careful!
 We plot in log-scale now.)